thinkst/canarytools-docs/docs/users/management.md

     name: Disable User
     url: /api/v1/user/disable
     method: POST
     description: Disables a specified user.
 This user will not be able to login.
+Also disables weekly summary mails.
     params:
       - name: auth_token
         required: true